jjdamico/jjdamico.github.io/index.md

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://rumble.com/joedamico # the link
 about_button_label: Rumble # the label on the button
-about_button: https://youtube.com/channel/UCwOZgrXfJi9ovBS5DNgx4vw # the link
+about_button2: https://youtube.com/channel/UCwOZgrXfJi9ovBS5DNgx4vw # the link
-about_button_label: YouTube # the label on the button
+about_button2_label: YouTube # the label on the button

 # optional portfolio section ------------------------------------------